 Accommodation will not be regarded as adequate if it is or will be, overcrowded under the respective regulations such as:

-- Sections 324-326 of the Housing Act 1985;
+- Sections 324-326 of the Housing Act 1985

-- Sections 135 to 137 of Part VII of the Housing (Scotland) Act 1987;
+- Sections 135 to 137 of Part VII of the Housing (Scotland) Act 1987

 - Section 76 of The Housing (Northern Ireland) Order 1992 No. 1725 (NI.
-15).
+15)

-- Overcrowding due to a new-born baby or a child crossing one of the stated ages and alternative accommodation arrangements have yet to be made;
+- Overcrowding due to a new-born baby or a child crossing one of the stated ages and alternative accommodation arrangements have yet to be made

-- when a local authority has given specific permission i.e. licensed overcrowding.
+- When a local authority has given specific permission i.e. licensed overcrowding

 Most of the information available on the websites only talks about the Room Standard and not the Space Standard.
-According to the Section 325(2)(a) of the Housing Act 1985, which relates to the Room Standard, children under the age of ten (10) are not counted; however, under Section 326(2)(a), which relates to Space Standard, a child aged one or over but under ten is counted as one-half.
+According to the Section 325(2)(a) of the Housing Act 1985, which relates to the Room Standard, children under the age of ten years are not counted.
+However, under Section 326(2)(a), which relates to Space Standard, a child aged one year or over but under ten is counted as one-half.
 This can best be comprehended by an example.

 - in addition to one sleeping room, there was a living room then the accommodation would have been adequate for up to 3 people.